-The 55th Public Lecture (Tokyo National Research Institute for Cultural Properties) (5) Provision of Training for, and Collaboration with, Local Government Authorities in Relation to Cultural Properties We make effective use of results obtained from past surveys and research to contribute to the enhancement of knowledge and techniques through the implementation of training tailored to the needs of local government authorities.
-We also cultivate the core human resource that will play key roles in the preservation of Japan's cultural properties in the future, through collaborative education projects in conjunction with university graduate schools.
+The 56th Public Lecture (Tokyo National Research Institute for Cultural Properties) (5) Provision of Training for, and Collaboration with, Local Government Authorities in Relation to Cultural Properties We make effective use of results obtained from past surveys and research to contribute to the enhancement of knowledge and techniques through the implementation of training tailored to the needs of local government authorities.
+We also cultivate the core human resources that will play key roles in the preservation of Japan's cultural properties in the future, through collaborative education projects in conjunction with university graduate schools.
 After the Great East Japan Earthquake of 2011, we played a central role in activities conducted to rescue cultural properties at the request of the Agency for Cultural Affairs.
 Making effective use of this experience, we are also undertaking research projects and capacity building aimed at putting in place a nationwide system for coordination and collaboration so as to develop a network for safeguarding and rescuing cultural properties in the event of future large-scale disasters such as major earthquakes.

-The Archaeological Site Research and Methodology course (Nara National Research Institute for Cultural Properties) (6) Cultural Heritage Disaster Risk Management Initiatives The type of disaster risks varies, from the potential mega-earthquakes, to flood-causing torrential downpours that have become almost annual over recent years.
-We strive to protect and rescue cultural heritage from diverse yet ever-repeating disasters, both by constructing systems for coordination and collaboration in advance, and by providing the necessary support from specialist insight under the emergency.
-Our projects include formulation of guidelines for rescue activities and disaster risk management, technological development for disaster-resilient display methods and storage environment for museums, and educational efforts to develop local specialists on cultural heritage disaster-risk management.
+Cultural property management training (photographing cultural properties) (Nara National Research Institute for Cultural Properties) (6) Cultural Heritage Disaster Risk Management Initiatives Disaster risks vary, from potential mega-earthquakes, to flood-causing torrential downpours that have become almost annual over recent years.
+We strive to protect and salvage cultural heritage from diverse yet everrepeating disasters, both by constructing systems for coordination and collaboration in advance, and by providing the necessary support from specialist expertise during and after an emergency.
+Our projects include formulation of guidelines for salvage activities and disaster risk management, technological development for disaster-resilient display methods and storage environment for museums, and educational efforts to develop local specialists on cultural heritage disaster-risk management.